-Finally the media seems to be addressing the issue of misogyny and violence towards women in society.
+Finally, the media seems to be addressing the issue of misogyny and violence towards women in society.
 For centuries women have been bullied, oppressed and sexually assaulted by men and for many, speaking out wasn’t a viable option.
 In the olden days, men controlled women by accusing them of witchcraft and had them burned at the stake.
-In modern times, woman who did have the courage to speak up ran the gauntlet and were threatened, silenced, had their careers destroyed or their lives taken.
+In modern times, women who did have the courage to speak up ran the gauntlet and were threatened, silenced, had their careers destroyed or their lives taken.

 In 2017 the Me too trend began on Twitter when Alyssa Milano encouraged women to reply if they had experienced sexual assault.
-The sheer number of women who came forward was over whelming and revealed a deep routed problem ingrained in our society.
+The sheer number of women who came forward was overwhelming and revealed a deep routed problem ingrained in our society.
 Like all trends, the me too campaign became a distant blip on our memories and women were once more subjected to misogyny, violence and abuse.

 The horrific murder of Sarah Everard has encouraged activists to campaign for woman’s safety with hashtags such as #ReclaimTheStreets and women are revealing the gut-wrenching acts of violence they have suffered at the hands of violent men.
-Obviously when women say “violent men” they mean “violent men” not all men, but unfortunately a number of males on social media will always resort to twisting the narrative, and aim to discredit the victims and survivors.
+Obviously when women say “violent men” they mean “violent men” not all men, but unfortunately, a number of males on social media will always resort to twisting the narrative and aim to discredit the victims and survivors.
 “What about women who are violent towards men?” piped up several when female activists campaigned for women’s safety.
 I am in no way denying that men can also suffer from violence and that a woman can be capable of being abusive, but it’s a small drop in the ocean compared to the tsunami of terror that has swept over womenkind since the dawn of time.
 Charity Women’s Aid reveal, “Women are considerably more likely to experience repeated and severe forms of abuse, including sexual violence.
 They are also more likely to have experienced sustained physical, psychological or emotional abuse, or violence which results in injury or death.”

 As females in society, we must think about safety every time we leave the house.
 We must carry some kind of legal weapon or spray, avoid walking alone late at night, avoid desolate areas, avoid talking to strangers…the list goes on!
 Let’s be realistic for a moment and let me ask you this: